-Whether you spend the summer waitressing, scooping ice cream, interning at a magazine, or working at the local movie theater, your summer job will teach you valuable skills that will come in handy far after you head back to campus.
+Whether you spend the summer waitressing, scooping ice cream, interning at a magazine, or working at the local movie theater, your summer job will teach you valuable skills that will come in handy after you head back to campus.
+The skills you learn can even help you after college graduation.

 “Career opportunities almost always come through networking, many from contacts from past summer jobs,” says Jennifer Lee Magas, a clinical associate professor of public relations at Pace University who often gives career advice to students.
 “Your interaction with colleagues, quality of work, willingness to go above and beyond, and staying in touch are all essential elements to establish quality connections and get the most out of your summer job,” Magas says.